chaw/r7rs-libs/README.md

 Some libraries written for, or converted to run in, R7RS Scheme.

-Download as a zip file, or clone the repository, using the 'Download or clone' button above.
+Download as a zip file, or clone the repository, using the 'Clone or Download' button above.

 ## NLTK